-1. Obsolete ‘tablet’ controller
+1. Wii U an Obsolete ‘tablet’ controller

 Miyamoto himself recently admitted that the Wii U’s primary feature – the touchscreen on the controller – was too little, too late.
-“Unfortunately the Wii system launched at a time where the uniqueness of [tablets] were perhaps not as strong as they were when we had first begun develop[ment]”, said the legendary Nintendo luminary.
+“Unfortunately the Wii system launched at a time where the uniqueness of [tablets] was perhaps not as strong as they were when we had first begun to develop[ment]”, said the legendary Nintendo luminary.

 There are a huge number of tablet-like devices on the market that, by including tablet features to the Wii U’s controller, are placed in direct competition with the console.
-What’s more, the capabilities of say an iPad far exceed that of a Wii U controller.
+What’s more, the capabilities of say an iPad far exceeds that of a Wii U controller.
 So the Wii U was released in an already over-saturated marketplace as a subpar product that has almost none of the features consumers want from a tablet device.
 If you take the Wii U controller more than ten to fifteen feet away from the system, it cannot even function.
 Some ‘tablet’ technology!

 In short: the tablet controller is a gimmick that people don’t want or need.
 Unlike the equally gimmicky Wii itself, which provided a unique novelty in its motion sensor tech, the Wii U has no competitive edge or unique feature to distinguish it from its competitors.

-2. Zero third party support
+2. Zero third party support to Wii U

-It was very early on in the Wii U’s lifespan that third party developers and publishers decided they wouldn’t be making games for the new Nintendo console.
-It’s just simply too expensive to port games for the Wii U, due to the huge differences between the system hierarchies and structures of say, the XBox and the Wii U. And according to this recent article, it seems the NX is unlikely to see much third party support itself.
+It was very early on in the Wii U’s lifespan that third-party developers and publishers decided they wouldn’t be making games for the new Nintendo console.
+It’s just simply too expensive to port games for the Wii U, due to the huge differences between the system hierarchies and structures of say, the Xbox and the Wii U. And according to this recent article, it seems the NX is unlikely to see much third party support itself.

 3. Overshadowed by the 3DS

 The 3DS is an incredible handheld console – so great, in fact, that it completely overshadows its big brother.
 The 3DS is extremely popular in the US, Europe, and Asia – which turned out to be a curse in disguise, at least for the fate of the Wii U. One of the Wii U’s biggest sellers, Smash Bros, is available for both systems.
 Many of the virtual console games are, as well.
-Considering you only miss out on one or two big name titles, who wouldn’t take the 3DS over the Wii U any day – considering it’s around $100 cheaper?
-Also, as I mentioned before, Nintendo have overburdened themselves by having to be the sole developer for both 3DS and Wii U games.
-This has just exacerbated the issue of their being too few games for the Wii U.
+Considering you only miss out on one or two big-name titles, who wouldn’t take the 3DS over the Wii U any day – considering it’s around $100 cheaper?
+Also, as I mentioned before, Nintendo has overburdened themselves by having to be the sole developer for both 3DS and Wii U games.
+This has just exacerbated the issue of there being too few games for the Wii U.

 4. Not enough new games worth playing